coolkidscoding/BeginnerPython/IntroductoryPythonSyllabus.md

   + _elif_
   + _else_

   > **In Class**: Various exercises using looping and flow of control.
-Use loops to calculate the _**Fibonacci**_ sequence to the nth value.

-  > **Homework**: Login to JupyterHub and open the notebook called "Lesson5Homework".
-Given various data structures with labels and values, calculate the following on this data:
+  > **Homework**: Login to JupyterHub and open the notebook called "Lesson6Homework".
+Various exercises to reinforce the concepts of looping and flow control.
-  + Highest score
-  + Lowest score
-  + Median score
-  + Mean (average) score

 + **Lesson 7:  Looping and Conditional Statements Lab**
 >  Spend entire lesson working on:
     + Looping constructs
     + Conditional statements
     + In class exercises
     + Homework review

+  > **Homework**: Login to JupyterHub and open the notebook called "Lesson7Homework".
+Various exercises to reinforce the concepts of looping and flow control.
+Among them are to generate the _Fibonacci_ Sequence.
+Also generate all the primes up to a certain value using the _Sieve of Eratosthenes_.

 + **Lesson 8:  Functions and Packages**
   > Describe reusable code